Transients from ONe White-Dwarf - Neutron-Star/Black-Hole Mergers: Acknowledgements

 \section{Acknowledgements}

-We want to thank Silvia Toonen, Ashley Ruiter, Christian Setzer, James Gillanders, Stephen J. Smartt, Jennifer Johnson, Kojiro Kawana, Francis Timmes and Daan van Rossum for their valuable comments and discussions at different stages of this study.
+We thank Silvia Toonen, Ashley Ruiter, Thomas Tauris, Christian Setzer, Josefin Larsson, James Gillanders, Stephen J. Smartt, Jennifer Johnson, Kojiro Kawana, Paul Callanan, Stephen Justham, Noam Soker, Francis Timmes, Daan van Rossum and the Anonymous Referee for their valuable comments and discussions at different stages of this study.
 The simulations (other than FLASH simulations) were performed on the resources provided by the Swedish National Infrastructure for Computing (SNIC) at the Lunarc cluster.
 FLASH simulations were performed on the Astric computer cluster of the Israeli I-CORE center.
+We acknowledge support for this project from the European Union's Horizon 2020 research and innovation program under grant agreement No 865932-ERC-SNeX.